How Cycling and Mountain Biking May Prevent Cancer and Help Cancer Patients

 Cycling and Mountain Biking for Cancer Patients

-Riding a bike has been seen to lower the risk of cancer significantly, but it has also been proven to be beneficial for people who are already fighting a cancer battle.
-Exercise is now known to help cancer patients going through treatment in several ways.
-In fact, the American College of Sports Medicine, along with a panel of medical experts and researchers, issued guidelines in 2010 recommending that cancer patients, if able, should be more active if they are physically able.
+Bike riding has been seen to significantly lower cancer risk.
+However, cycling is also beneficial for people already battling cancer.
+Exercise is known to help cancer patients going through treatment in several ways.
+In 2010, the American College of Sports Medicine, along with a panel of medical experts and researchers, issued guidelines recommending that cancer patients should be more active if they are physically able.
 The benefits of regular exercise for cancer patients include:

 - Preventing muscle wasting.